 UOSA's service area is located in the Greater Washington D.C. metropolitan area, which is ranked as the fifth largest regional economy in the United States.
 The Washington D.C. metropolitan area provides close proximity to the federal government and continues to be a premier location for corporate headquarters.
-It is also the home to sixteen Fortune 500 companies.
-There have been several major corporate headquarters relocations to the area since 2008, including DXC Technology, Hilton Worldwide, Xylem Inc., StarKist and Northrop Grumman.
-Other industry leaders located within the Member Jurisdictions include Capital One, Booz Allen Hamilton, Micron Technology, Lockheed Martin, General Dynamics, and Inova Health System.
-In addition, Raytheon Technologies Corp., and Boeing Co. both recently announced plans to move their headquarters to Arlington, VA.
+It is also the home to nineteen Fortune 500 companies.

-The Greater Washington D.C. area unemployment rate is consistently below the national average and is estimated to have the highest median household income in the United States in fiscal year 2022.
-The area has an exceedingly educated workforce and is highly ranked among all major metropolitan areas for the percent of population with graduate or professional degrees.
-While the U.S. government is a significant employer and customer of services, which provides a stable economic foundation, in recent years the region has become one of the country's leaders in Professional and Business Services.
-As a result, the economy is increasingly fueled by private sector growth.
-Some components of the region's economy have not yet returned to pre-pandemic levels and constraints in the labor market will slow economic growth.
-Residential housing values have continued to increase as the residential real estate market has improved.
+The Greater Washington D.C. area unemployment rate is consistently below the national average and is estimated to have the highest median household income in the United States in fiscal year 2023.
+The area has an exceedingly educated workforce and is highly ranked among all major metropolitan areas for the percent of population with graduate or professional degrees but more of that workforce is now leaving the area than moving to it due to the high cost of living and congestion.
+While the U.S. government is a significant employer and customer of services, Professional and Business Services sector earnings have slowed.
+Constraints in the labor market, office space vacancies and rising costs will lead to slow economic growth.
+According to the Washington Economy Watch Report, the region's economy is likely to grow more slowly than the national economy.